Z-siteA Companion to the Works of Louis Zukofsky

 LZ appended a somewhat puzzling terminal note (CSP 73) to 55 Poems pointing out that “Song 29” mentions that he had written only 23 of the intended 29 songs by the 29 Jan.
 1933 deadline he had set himself, which at the time he believed to be his 29th birthday (see note to “Song 29 N.Y.”).
 Apparently 29 also dictated the number to be selected from his pre-1930 short poems as the “29 Poems.”
 Although he wrote the remaining six “songs” during 1933 and early 1934 and included them in the volume, he says he did not count these for the title 55 Poems.
 However, even leaving out these six songs, the number 55 assumes the inclusion of “’Mantis’” and “’Further than’—,” which were written during the year following his 29th birthday.

 As far back as August 1930, LZ asked his friend René Taupin to make a selection of 50 out of a batch of 161 poems, to which would be added “Poem beginning ‘The'” and the first seven movements of “A” to make a volume.
-LZ expressed enthusiasm for Taupin’s selection, but it is impossible to judge the degree Taupin’s selection determined the eventual contents of 55 Poems (see letters dated 23 Aug. and 24 Oct.
+LZ expressed enthusiasm for Taupin’s selection, but it is impossible to judge the degree Taupin’s selection determined the eventual contents of 55 Poems or, more specifically, what became “29 Poems” (see letters dated 23 Aug. and 24 Oct.
 1930 held at the Lilly Library, University of Indiana).
-Later it was hoped 55 Poems would be brought out by the Objectivist Press but that operation required each volume to be self-funded (except for the initial Collected Poems of WCW) and LZ simply could not afford the costs in the midst of the Depression.
+Later it was hoped 55 Poems would be brought out by the Objectivist Press but that operation required each volume to be self-funded (except for the initial Collected Poems of WCW), and LZ simply could not afford the costs in the midst of the Depression.

-7 [Persian epigraph]: this is a ruba’i in the original Persian by Omar Khayyám (1048-1123).
-The epigraph is written in Basil Bunting’s hand, who suggested LZ use it when they met while visiting EP in Rapallo, Italy in Aug.
-1933 (Booth 35).
-The Persian text reads from right to left, with Omar Khayyám name at the lower left.
-Bunting sent the Persian text with a letter dated 30 Aug.
-1933 that includes a phonetic transcription (HRC 21.5).
+7 [Persian epigraph]: this is a ruba‘i in the original Persian by Omar Khayyám (1048-1123).
+The epigraph was hand-written by Basil Bunting.
+In an undated but almost certainly 1941 letter to Lorine Niedecker, when 55 Poems was in production, LZ explains: “One day in Rapallo [in August 1933], B. said he always connected that stanza, never Englished by Fitzgerald, with me, + wd. like to see it opening a book of mine.
+Since he may no longer be alive, I suppose it’s even more true of me – + no one’ll guess the Persian anyway.
+Not a word from B. yet.”
 Bunting apparently provided the following translation: “We cannot speak out as many of the world’s secrets as are in our ledger.
 It would bring calamity upon us.
 Because there is not, amongst these learned people, one with sense, not everything that is in our mind can be uttered.”
-The notes adds a reference to Rosen No. 11, referring to the edition by the German Orientalist, Friedrich Rosen (HRC 13.1?) .
+The Persian text reads from right to left, with Omar Khayyám’s name at the lower left.
+Bunting sent the Persian text with a letter dated 30 Aug.
+1933 that includes a phonetic transcription (HRC 21.5).
+The notes add a reference to Rosen No. 11, referring to the edition by the German Orientalist, Friedrich Rosen (HRC 13.1?).

-In All, this Persian epigraph is printed on the same page as the title and notes for “Poem beginning ‘The,’” as if it belongs with this poem, but this is incorrect as it is intended for the entire volume of 55 Poems.
+In All, this Persian epigraph is printed on a page facing the title and notes for “Poem beginning ‘The,’” which has lead some commentators to mistakenly assume that the epigraph belongs with this poem rather than to the entire volume of 55 Poems, as LZ intended.